Astrocut File Formats

 PIXELS BinTableHDU (Extension 1)

-The Astrocut PIXELS BinTableHDU extension comprises the same columns as that from
+The Astrocut PIXELS BinTableHDU comprises the same columns as those included in

-the name of the FFI file that that row’s pixels come from.
+the name of the FFI file that the row’s pixels come from.

-While all of the columns present in mission pipeline TPFs are present, they do not all contain data.
+While all of the columns present in Mission pipeline TPFs are present in cutouts created from SPOC cubes, they do not all contain data.
 The columns that are empty in Astrocut TPFs are:

 Column |